cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 The following environment variables are required:

 - `FLASK_ENV` - set to `unit` for tests, `local` for development, `production` for production
-- `KIBANA_URL` - this is the url of the proxied kibana instance
+- `DASHBOARD_URL` - this is the url of the proxied Opensearch dashboards instance
 - `UAA_AUTH_URL` - where to send your users for authentication.
 Probably looks like `https://login.<domain>/oauth/authorize`
 - `UAA_BASE_URL` - base URL for app where your client can exchange codes and refresh tokens for tokens.
 Probably looks like `https://uaa.<domain>/`.
 - `UAA_CLIENT_ID` - the client ID of your uaa clinet